-When shopping for a new home, you may have to apply for a mortgage in order to finance it.
-This is a loan that allows you to borrow money to buy the property, and then make monthly payments in order to repay the debt with interest.
+When shopping for a new home, most people apply for a mortgage in order to finance it.
+This is a loan that allows you to borrow money to buy the property, and then make monthly payments to repay the debt with interest.

 Closing on a home is the final step in the transaction between you and the seller.
 This settlement meeting is when property title is handed over to the new homeowner, and funds are transferred to the seller in exchange.

 The Obama Mortgage is a government program sometimes known as Making Home Affordable.
 There are a variety of options designed to help homeowners depending on their individual circumstances.